-This territory on the Adriatic Sea has a beautiful coastline of long golden sandy beaches where you can spend relaxing and tanning holidays.
+This area overlooking the Adriatic Sea has a beautiful coastline of long golden sandy beaches where you can spend relaxing and tanning vacations.

-The most popular tourist cities are Senigallia, Pesaro Civitanova Marche and San Benedetto del Tronto.
+The best-known tourist cities are Senigallia, Pesaro Civitanova Marche, and San Benedetto del Tronto.

-The national parks of the Sibillini mountains and the Gran Sasso are perfect scenarios for those looking for this type of holiday.
+The Sibillini and Gran Sasso national parks are perfect settings for those seeking this type of vacation.

 - you are a quiet beach lover;

 - you are a lover of outdoor sports;